derhansen/sf_event_mgt/Documentation/Configuration/TsReference/Index.rst

          String

    :Description:
-         Comma seperated list of fields to include in CSV export
+         Comma seperated list of fields to include in CSV export.
+Please note, that you must write the **property names** of the fields to export (e.g. firstname, lastname, dateOfBirth)

    :Default:
          uid, gender, firstname, lastname, title, company, email, address, zip, city, country